-- 1) Behave in a manner consistent with Special Olympics Wisconsin's (SOWI) core values of mutual respect, positive attitude, accountability, teamwork and dedication. - 2) Serve as the Agency liaison regarding volunteer matters. - 3) Know, understand and ensure all Agency volunteers are registered and abide by the SOWI official volunteer registration policies and procedures. - 4) Review the Class A volunteer rosters and update volunteer contact information through the Agency log in page on the SOWI website or Regional and Headquarters offices as necessary. - 5) Work with the Agency manager to assess volunteer needs and create and revise written job descriptions. - 6) Communicate with other Agency Management Team managers who are utilizing volunteers to ensure they are trained, have sport certifications as necessary, and understand their roles and the Code of Conduct. - 7) Develop and implement ways to recognize volunteers for their efforts. - 8) Work with the Agency manager, athletic director or head coach to ensure all volunteers attending State Games on behalf of the Agency are Class A volunteers before the Games entry deadline date.
+- 1) Behave in a manner consistent with Special Olympics Wisconsin's (SOWI) core values of mutual respect, positive attitude, accountability, teamwork and dedication. - 2) Serve as the Agency liaison regarding volunteer matters. - 3) Know, understand and ensure all Agency volunteers are registered and abide by the SOWI official volunteer registration policies and procedures. - 4) Review the Class A volunteer rosters and update volunteer contact information through the SOWI website or Regional and Headquarters offices as necessary. - 5) Work with the Agency manager to assess volunteer needs and create and revise written job descriptions. - 6) Communicate with other Agency Management Team managers who are utilizing volunteers to ensure they are trained, have sport certifications as necessary, and understand their roles and the Code of Conduct. - 7) Develop and implement ways to recognize volunteers for their efforts. - 8) Work with the Agency manager, athletic director or head coach to ensure all volunteers attending State Games on behalf of the Agency are Class A volunteers before the Games entry deadline date.

 Support: The volunteer manager reports to the Agency manager.
 Resource materials are included in the Agency Manager Handbook.
 Volunteer in-service training materials are available from the Regional or Headquarters offices.
-The Volunteer Records Manager at SOWI Headquarters can be a resource for specific volunteer roster questions.